I will never rent or share your address. (More info)

 A Passenger Name Record (PNR) is the basic form of computerized travel record:

-[Excerpt from a simple PNR obtained from CBP.
+[Excerpt from a simple PNR obtained from the CBP division of the DHS.
 Click image for larger version.
 More examples and discussion.]

 Most travellers have never seen a PNR, and few people know what information is in the PNR's about them, or how it gets there.
-But with the Secure Flight (formerly known as CAPPS-II and API (or APIS) systems using PNR data to decide whether or not to allow you to fly, you need to know what's in your PNR's.
+But with governments using PNR data to decide whether or not to allow you to fly, you need to know what's in your PNR's.
 PNR's are the records about each airline passenger that are being used USA government's passenger surveillance and permission system and "no-fly" lists, and compiled into the Automated Targeting System (ATS) and other databases of the Transportation Security Agency (TSA) and Customs and Border Protection (CBP) divisions of the Department of Homeland Security (DHS).